jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-1_Course_Introduction.md

 - This class is the first in a 3-part series.
 The other 2 classess are Python (Dr. Tai Montgomery) & RNA-seq data analysis (me again).
 The RNA-seq class focuses on building pipelines using Linux and R.
 - Requirements: [Computer_Requirements](../../Computer_Requirements.md)

+### Introduction to you:
+- Please take this breif [survey](https://forms.gle/yrKsr5GP6J7nrPsX7) to tell me and everyone else a little bit about yourself.

 # Introduction to Linux

 ### What is Linux